felixyau/Inu/README.md

 # Inu

 The heroku server is forced to sleep from 12am - 6 am.
-Please refresh the page if facing a 504 gateway error.
+Please refresh the page if you face a 504 gateway error.
+Unfortunately, it does not work on mobile broswer currently.

 A fullstack instagram clone. https://redditclone-seven.vercel.app/

-(Unfortunately it currently does not work on mobile browser)

 I did this project to see the big picture of web developement.
 In the frontend, I used React for creating simple instagram actions like creating post, send comments and thumbs up, Nextjs for routing and Chakra UI to simulate the UI of instagram.
 In the backend I have used Nodejs with typeorm to fetch data from Postgresql database.
 And used typegraphql and graphql to create the api.